Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 * **allowHostNameCNMismatch**: any: Specifies whether to require a CA-issued SSL certificate name to match the host name of the server when connecting over SSL.
 The default value is false.
 * **allowSelfSignedServerCert**: any: Specifies whether to allow self-signed certificates from the server.
 The default value is false.
 * **authenticationType**: 'Anonymous' | 'Username' | 'UsernameAndPassword' | 'WindowsAzureHDInsightService' | string (Required): The authentication method used to access the Hive server.
+* **enableServerCertificateValidation**: any: Specifies whether the connections to the server will validate server certificate, the default value is True.
+Only used for Version 2.0
 * **enableSsl**: any: Specifies whether the connections to the server are encrypted using SSL.
 The default value is false.
 * **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
 Type: string.
 * **host**: any (Required): IP address or host name of the Hive server, separated by ';' for multiple hosts (only when serviceDiscoveryMode is enable).